Skip to main content

 #

-Ancient Theater Seats 5,000 people with panoramic views over the sanctuary and valley below.
-Remarkably preserved acoustics.
+Ancient Theater — Seats 5,000 people with a view that would make any modern architect jealous.
+Look out over the entire sanctuary and the valley below.
+The acoustics are still remarkable.

 Delphi Archaeological Museum